RockAfeller2013/vibecoded/Facebook_Comments_DLT/README.md

 - Open Facebook | Settings & Privacy | Activity Log | Comments | Posts
 - Open Chrome | View | Developer Tools | JavaScript Console
-- Tyoe allow pasting or allow posting
+- Tyoe allow pasting or allow posting inside the console
-- then paste the script
+- then paste the second below script and enter
 - If Facebook starts skipping items, increase: const INTERVAL = 1500;
+- The first time you will need to enter your password and maybe a few more times if it stops, I've deleted all comments history since 2008 .
+Why doest facebook make this so hard.
+I wonder why

 ```javascript